onpreya-kswk/Olist-ecommerce-insights/README.md

 Once this runs, the database is ready and everything else is done in SQL.

-## Q2: Where Should Marketing Spend Go?
-(Before the Sale)
+## Q2: Where does shipping cost hurt margins the most?

 **SQL:** [Q2.sql](./Q2.sql)

-## Q2: Where does shipping cost hurt margins the most?

 ### Cleaning the data (Step 1–2 in Q2.sql)